ibm-cloud-docs/openshift/edge-vpc-lb.md

         ```
         {: pre}

-1. Refresh your cluster master to trigger an update to your VPC loadbalancer member pool.
+1. Refresh your cluster master to trigger an update to your VPC load balancer member pool.
     ```sh
     ibmcloud oc cluster master refresh --cluster <cluster_name_or_ID>
     ```